 Asylum Restaurant

-Although the standard menu is spendy, young diners can choose from an affordable kids' menu.
+Although the standard menu is spendy, young diners can choose from an affordable children’s menu.
 For dinner, choose from such selections as Grilled Achiote Rubbed Pork Tenderloin, Sonoran Spiced Chicken, and Prickly Pear Barbecue Pork Tenderloin.

 Be on the lookout for the leg lamp à la A Christmas Story, on display in the bar year-round.

-14. Historic Jerome Hotels
+15. Historic Jerome Hotels

 The Connor Hotel

-I chose the Connor Hotel for my stay in Jerome with my kids.
 The hotel was originally built in 1898.
 Then it burnt down, not once, but twice.
 It was rebuilt a final time with brick in 1899.

-The hotel closed in the 1930s but the Spirit Room bar downstairs remained open.
+The hotel closed in the 1930s, but the Spirit Room bar downstairs remained open.
 After the turn of the 21st century, the Connor Hotel was remodeled and restored.
+The Connor consists of 12 rooms decorated to transport guests back in time to the early 1900s.

-This hotel is supposedly haunted by “The Lady in Red.”
+This hotel claims to be haunted by The Lady in Red.
 Apparently, she makes most of her appearances in Room 1.
-We didn't see any sign of this apparition.
-Honestly, I didn't tell my kids about her, either.
-If your kids like spooky ghost stories, though, they might enjoy being on the lookout for a ghostly visitor!
+(We didn’t see any sign of the apparition.)

-Keep in mind that Rooms 1 – 4 are located above the Spirit Room, which has been named the Best Small Town Bar in Arizona by Thrillist.
+Rooms 1 – 4 are located above the Spirit Room, which has been named the Best Small Town Bar in Arizona by Thrillist.
 Since this historic bar offers live music four nights a week, expect to hear some noise in those rooms.
-Typically, the music stops by 11 pm or midnight.
-We didn't find it overly raucous.
-If you're traveling with a baby or toddler, though, then you might want to choose a different room.Â
+Typically, the music stops by 11 pm or midnight and we didn’t find it overly raucous.
+If you’re traveling with a baby or toddler, though, then you might want to choose a different room.

 Read reviews and book the Connor Hotel via TripAdvisor.